Why Cinch

 Bidirectional

-Section titled “Bidirectional”OSC 52 is push-only.
+Section titled “Bidirectional”OSC 52 is one-way (terminal → clipboard).
 Cinch supports both directions:

-cinch push # local → relay → remotecinch pull # relay → local clipboardPush from a script running on a remote box.
+cinch send # local → relay → fleetcinch pull # relay → local clipboardSend from a script running on a remote box.
 Pull the result on your laptop.
-Or the reverse — push from your laptop, pull inside a container.
+Or the reverse — send from your laptop, pull inside a container.

 Self-hosted by default